ianhernandezz/Capstone_Final_Report/README.md

 # Communication Protocols

 - First step daily - do a pull to the individual clones of the main branch
+- Use of Slack for meetings and updates
 - Do a git pull of the individual branches to have the most up to date information to prevent discrepencies upon updating
 - Make sure to update the main branch and maintain constant communication to make sure everyone knows to perform updates to the clones.
 - Make sure not to work on the same file at the same time as that will create discrepencies for update.